matteocng/react-flag-icon-css/README.md

 ## Prerequisites

-We recommend using the [`Webpack 2`](//github.com/webpack/webpack) module bundler and ecosystem to *assemble* your app.
+We recommend using the [`Webpack 2`](//github.com/webpack/webpack) module bundler and ecosystem to *assemble* your app, but this module should work with other bundlers.

-You will need to install and configure a few commonly used packages for `Webpack` (see the [Webpack 2 example project](//github.com/matteocng/react-flag-icon-css-example-multi)):
+If you are using `Webpack`, you will need to install and configure a few commmonly used modules (see the [Webpack 2 example project](//github.com/matteocng/react-flag-icon-css-example-multi)):

 ```bash
 $ yarn add -D babel-loader css-loader file-loader style-loader extract-text-webpack-plugin
 ```

-otherwise with `npm`:
+or with `npm`:

 ```bash
 $ npm install --save-dev ...